The colonial city of Arequipa was our final destination in our month-long Peruvian journey.

 This pretty little residential neighborhood sits at a higher elevation and features a lookout point with panoramic views of Arequipa and Misti.
 It also has quaint cobblestone streets and colonial-era homes.

 - Colca Canyon, one of the deepest canyons in the world, is about two hours from Arequipa.
-One of its claims to fame is that it is home to the giant Andean condor, and it’s a famous trekking destination.
+One of its claims to fame is that it is home to the giant Andean condor, and it’s a popular trekking destination.
 We didn’t make it on this visit, but Colca Canyon is on our list for next time.

 - We stayed at the Palla Boutique Hotel and would highly recommend it.
 It’s in the main historical district and an easy walk to the Plaza de Armas.
 Spacious rooms and a sumptuous (included) breakfast on the hotel rooftop, with panoramic views of the city.